 Regular JazzU faculty include the area’s finest musicians and educators, including Cody Henry (trombone), Andy Ament (saxophone), Aaron Lehde (saxophone), Adaron Jackson (piano), Jason Swagler (saxophone), and Jazz St. Louis Director of Education, Phil Dunlap (piano).
 We are also pleased to have pianist Peter Martin as a permanent Artist-in-Residence with the JazzU program.

 To be eligible to attend JazzU, students must be in any grade 6-12 and attend a school in the St. Louis Metro area (Missouri/Illinois).

 Become a Member of JazzU

-Auditions for the 2013-14 JazzU program have already happened.
-Application and audition information for the 2014-15 JazzU program will be available in March 2014.
+Application and audition information for the 2014-15 JazzU program is now available HERE.

 Tuition and Fees